kyma-project/kyma/docs/backup/04-01-install-velero.md

 Install and configure [Velero](https://github.com/heptio/velero/) to back up and restore your Kyma cluster.

->**NOTE**: To successfully set up Velero, you must define a supported storage location and credentials to access it.
+>**NOTE**: To successfully set up Velero, define a supported storage location and credentials to access it.
 Currently, you can install Velero on GCP and Azure.
 AWS is not supported.

 Follow the instructions to set up Velero: